shupic/ECE202A_Final_Project/README.md

 ## Introduction
 In this project we are going to use the on board accelerometer and gyroscope to measure the movement of Hexiwear and hence make more decision about the command made to the mouse.
 ## Problem Statement
 For this project, the problem contains 4 major parts.
-The first part is to build a regression model using the sensor data that control the movement of mouse cursor.
+The first part is to build a regression model using the sensor data that controls the movement of mouse cursor.
 The second part is build a classifier that classify a movement to a certain predefined movement sets that maps to a certain command to mouse.
 The third part is to send the command over the BLE link in a timely manner.
 The fourth part is to operative the system in real time.
 ## Prior Works

 ### Connect Hexiwear and Raspberry pi through BLE